shengli666666/DedustNet/README.md

 ```
 *Check out the test results in the `./dedustresult` folder.*

-`overhead.py` is a file where you can test network model's parameters (Params), multiply-accumulate operations (MACs), floating-point operations (FLOPs) and inference time.
+`overhead.py` is a file where you can test a network model's parameters (Params), multiply-accumulate operations (MACs), floating-point operations (FLOPs) and inference time.

-We will publish the training code after the confirmation of acceptance, thank you for your understanding!
+We will publish the training code after confirmation of acceptance.
+Thank you for your understanding!

 ## Quantitative comparisons

-We have uploaded the MATLAB versions of the three reference-free indicators (NIQE.py, Entropy.py) used in our papaer at `./metrics/` folder.
+We have uploaded the MATLAB versions of the three reference-free indicators (**`NIQE.m`**, **`Entropy.m`**) used in our papaer at `./metrics/` folder.

-A higher Entropy score indicates that the image presents more detail, a lower NIQE score indicates better image quality.
+A higher Entropy score indicates that the image presents more detail; a lower NIQE score indicates better image quality.

 ### Comparison of objective indicators